sils-webinfo/sparql/README.md

 Read about [how the the label service works](https://www.mediawiki.org/wiki/Wikidata_Query_Service/User_Manual#Label_service).

-L. List the URI and the name of every [stream](http://www.wikidata.org/entity/Q47521) in [Orange County](http://www.wikidata.org/entity/Q507957).
+L. List the URI and the English label of every [stream](http://www.wikidata.org/entity/Q47521) in [Orange County](http://www.wikidata.org/entity/Q507957).
+The list should be ordered alphabetically by label.

-M. List the URI and the name of every [watercourse](http://www.wikidata.org/entity/Q355304) in Orange County, along with the URI and the name of of the specific type of watercourse it is.
+M. List the URI and the English label of every [watercourse](http://www.wikidata.org/entity/Q355304) in Orange County, along with the URI and the English label of of the specific type of watercourse it is.
+The list should be ordered alphabetically by watercourse label.

-N. List the URI and the name of of every [swamp](http://www.wikidata.org/entity/Q166735) in [North Carolina](http://www.wikidata.org/entity/Q1454).
-(You should get over 500 results.)
+N. List the URI and the English label of of every [swamp](http://www.wikidata.org/entity/Q166735) in [North Carolina](http://www.wikidata.org/entity/Q1454).
+The list should be sorted alphabetically by label, then by URI.

-O. List the URI, name, elevation, and [coordinate location](http://www.wikidata.org/prop/direct/P625) of the ten swamps in North Carolina having the highest [elevation above sea level](http://www.wikidata.org/prop/direct/P2044).
+O. List the URI, English label, elevation, and [coordinate location](http://www.wikidata.org/prop/direct/P625) of the ten swamps in North Carolina having the highest [elevation above sea level](http://www.wikidata.org/prop/direct/P2044).
+The list should be ordered by elevation from highest to lowest.
 (Try switching to the map view after running your query—use the 👁 icon on left above your list of results in the Wikidata query interface.)

-P. List the URI, name and number of swamps of every [county of North Carolina](http://www.wikidata.org/entity/Q13414758) having at least 50 swamps.
+P. List the URI, English label and number of swamps of every [county of North Carolina](http://www.wikidata.org/entity/Q13414758) having at least 50 swamps.
+The list should be ordered alphabetically by label.

-Q. List the URI, name and number of swamps for all 100 counties in North Carolina.
+Q. List the URI, English label and number of swamps for all 100 counties in North Carolina.
+The list should be ordered by number of swamps from most to least, then alphabetically by label.

 ## 3 CONSTRUCTing Dublin Core triples